Ugljan Island, Hrvatska - Things to Do in Ugljan Island

 When to Visit

-The best time to visit Ugljan Island is from May to September, when the weather is warm and sunny, and all tourist facilities are fully operational.
-July and August offer the warmest weather and liveliest atmosphere but also the highest prices and crowds.
-May, June, and September provide excellent weather with fewer tourists and better value for accommodation and dining.
-Spring (April-May) is beautiful for hiking and exploring, with wildflowers blooming and mild temperatures.
-October can still be pleasant for those seeking solitude, though some restaurants and services may have reduced hours or close for the season.
+The ideal time to visit Ugljan Island is from May through September, when weather conditions are perfect for swimming, hiking, and outdoor activities.
+July and August offer the warmest weather and liveliest atmosphere but also bring crowds and higher prices.
+May, June, and September provide excellent weather with fewer tourists, making them perfect for those seeking tranquility.
+Spring (April-May) is beautiful for hiking and exploring, with wildflowers blooming and mild temperatures, while fall (September-October) offers warm seas, harvest activities, and stunning sunsets with comfortable temperatures for all activities.

 Insider Tips